hobyfrezk/optima-react/README.md

 npm run build
 ```

-Open `./build/asset-manifest.json` and copy the name of all static files, in my case, they are
+Open `./build/asset-manifest.json` and find the name of all static files, in my case, they are

 ```js
 [